ajurian/AlphaChess/README.md

  - Late move reduction

 # Run
  You will have to download Java JDK 15.0.2.
-Once you have downloaded it.
 To run it, open terminal and enter: 'java -jar AlphaChess_v1.0.jar'.